mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 8/12 What's The Story Morning Glory - Oasis
 * 1st Listen: Pretty good

+There are different schools of Beatles emulation, and it's difficult to say who did it right and who did it best.
+See *Dusk In Cubist Castle - The Olivia Tremor Control*, then listen to this.
+The former edges toward experimentation - a bit rawer, extending what came before.
+The latter drills into the sweet spot, creating some great pop.
+When all is said and done both succeed in what they aim (as far as anyone can tell) to do.

+For a less focussed listen, of the two, I'd opt for this guy.

 ## 8/11

 ## 8/10 Siamese Dream - Smashing Pumpkins